-In 2014, according to data from the WHO, 422 million adults (or 8.5% of the population) had diabetes mellitus, a chronic metabolic disorder characterized by hyperglycemia, compared with 108 million (4.7%) in 1980.
+The number of cases and the prevalence of diabetes have steadily increased over the past decades.
+Globally, there are approximately 422 million diabetics, most of whom live in low- and middle-income countries, and every year 1.5 million deaths are directly attributed to diabetes.
 Diabetes mellitus can be divided into two main types, type 1 or insulin-dependent diabetes mellitus (IDDM) and type 2, or non insulin-dependent diabetes mellitus (NIDDM).
 The absolute lack of insulin, due to destruction of the insulin producing pancreatic β-cells, is the particular disorder in type 1 diabetes.
 Type 2 diabetes is mainly characterized by the inability of cells to respond to insulin.
 The condition affects mostly the cells of muscle and fat tissue, and results in a condition known as “insulin resistance”.

 Effects of diabetes